ArduanovDanil/validator/docs/guide/en/built-in-rules-each.md

 # `Each` - applying the same rules for each data item in the set

 The `Each` rule allows the same rules to be applied to each data item in the set.
-The following example shows the configuration for validating [RGB color] components:
+The following example shows the configuration for validating [RGB color] components and add test string:

 ```php
 use Yiisoft\Validator\Rule\Each;